Trading-Algo-Capstone-Project-2024/uOttawa-Capstone-Project/README.md

             short - 1 day; medium - 1 week; long - 1 month+
     REQ: Using IBKR’s API we make calls to place orders (in paper trading)

-    If we run out of things to do, we might setup a user interface, although I doubt it.